eclipse/xtext/xtext-website/documentation/17_xbase.md

 ## Using Xbase Expressions {#xbase-expressions}

 Xbase is an expression language that can be embedded into Xtext languages.
 Its syntax is close to Java, but it additionally offers type inference, lambda expressions, a powerful switch expression and a lot more.
-For details on this expression language, please consult the [reference documentation](#xbase-language-ref-introduction) and the Xbase tutorial **(File \> New \> Example \> Xtext Examples \> Xbase Tutorial)**.
+For details on this expression language, please consult the [reference documentation](#xbase-language-ref-introduction) and the Xbase tutorial *(File &rarr; New &rarr; Example &rarr; Xtext Examples &rarr; Xbase Tutorial)*.

 Xbase ships with an interpreter and a compiler that produces Java code.
 Thus, it is easy to add behavior to your DSLs and make them executable.
 As Xbase integrates tightly with Java, there is usually no additional code needed to run your DSL as part of a Java application.